Open Policy Agent

 Introduction

 Scalr utilizes Open Policy Agent (OPA) to govern Terraform and OpenTofu deployments.
 OPA is policy-as-code that uses the rego language to evaluate Terraform input data against administrator defined rules.
-Any data which is in the Terraform JSON can be evaluated as part of the OPA checks.
-The evaluation returns a result which is then interpreted by the Scalr to determine what course of action to take.
-To be clear, OPA does not make any decisions regarding a policy, it simply returns a result (true, false, some text) which Scalr then uses to make a decision.
+Any data in the Terraform JSON can be evaluated as part of the OPA checks.
+The evaluation returns a result, which is then interpreted by Scalr to determine what course of action to take.
+To be clear, OPA does not make any decisions regarding a policy, and it simply returns a result (true, false, some text) which Scalr then uses to make a decision.

 The OPA code is treated similarly to your Terraform code in that it is stored in a VCS provider and managed through a GitOps model.
-Administrators create, manage, and open pull requests on the policies directly in VCS providers as well as trigger speculative runs to preview the impact of policy changes.
+Administrators create, manage, and open pull requests on the policies directly in VCS providers and trigger speculative runs to preview the impact of policy changes.

 There are two main sections that the policies can evaluate, the tfplan and tfrun.
-The Terraform input data will be the output of Terraform plan (tfplan in rego) and the run time (tfrun in rego) environment data, such as workspace details, username, etc. From this data, OPA can be used to evaluate the attributes of all Terraform providers, resources, data, and anything mentioned in the plan.
+The Terraform input data will be the output of the Terraform plan (tfplan in rego) and the run time (tfrun in rego) environment data, such as workspace details, usernames, run sources, etc. From this data, OPA can evaluate the attributes of all Terraform providers, resources, data, and anything mentioned in the plan.

 "tfrun": {